Matt Shoemaker

-Matthew David Shoemaker (born September 27, 1986) is an American professional baseball pitcher who is a free agent.
-He has played in Major League Baseball (MLB) for the Los Angeles Angels, Toronto Blue Jays, and Minnesota Twins and in Nippon Professional Baseball (NPB) for the Yomiuri Giants.
+Matthew David Shoemaker (born September 27, 1986) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Los Angeles Angels, Toronto Blue Jays, and Minnesota Twins and in Nippon Professional Baseball (NPB) for the Yomiuri Giants.
 Prior to beginning his professional career, he played college baseball at Eastern Michigan University (EMU).
 Shoemaker has also competed for the United States national baseball team.

 After completing his degree at EMU, Shoemaker went unselected in the 2008 MLB Draft.
 He signed with the Angels as a free agent, and pitched in Minor League Baseball through 2013, when he made his MLB debut.
 Shoemaker was named the American League (AL) Rookie of the Month and Pitcher of the Month in August 2014, and he finished second in AL Rookie of the Year Award voting after the season.

 Amateur career

 Shoemaker attended Trenton High School in Trenton, Michigan, graduating in 2004.
 He then enrolled at Eastern Michigan University (EMU), where he played college baseball for the Eastern Michigan Eagles baseball team in the Mid-American Conference (MAC) of the National Collegiate Athletic Association's (NCAA) Division I. In 2007, as a sophomore, he saved 14 games for EMU, and was named to the All-MAC's second team.
 He tied for fifth in NCAA Division I in saves, setting the EMU single-season record in the process.
 He moved back to the rotation in 2008, his junior season.
 As a junior, Shoemaker pitched to a 6-7 win–loss record with a 4.83 earned run average in 15 games pitched.
 He graduated from EMU after his junior year, forgoing his final year of college eligibility.

 Shoemaker played for the United States national baseball team in the 2011 Baseball World Cup and 2011 Pan American Games, winning the silver medal.